Mujirushi: The Sign of Dreams: Synopsis

 Young businessman Kamoda, who owns a small factory making rubber products, decides to cheat on his taxes in order to save money to take his wife on a luxury cruise.
 After a surprise audit, his business goes under, and soon afterwards his wife walks out on him after winning a luxury cruise ticket in a lottery.
 After overhearing a conversation between two businessmen, he takes on an order to produce a large number of novelty rubber masks in the likeness of controversial US presidential candidate, Beverly Duncan.
 When Beverly wins in a landslide following a political scandal, however, the public loses interest, and Kamoda finds himself unable to sell any of the masks, leaving him with substantial debts.

 On the verge of suicide, Kamoda and his daughter Kasumi are led by a crow and a mysterious symbol to a building called the "France Research Institute", where they meet the flamboyant Director, a Francophile who claims he can change Kamoda's fate with a daring painting heist at the Louvre Museum in Paris.
-The Director explains that he has always been fascinated by the work of artist Johannes Vermeer, in particular his painting "The Lacemaker", of which he has made a perfect forgery of.
+The Director explains that he has always been fascinated by the work of artist Johannes Vermeer, in particular his painting "The Lacemaker", of which he has made a perfect forgery.
 He explains his plan to stage a theft of the real painting (which will in reality only be moved to a hidden location deep within the Louvre to be rediscovered at a later time) in order to pass the forgery off as the real thing and sell it on the black market for an extortionate sum.
 He also gives Kamoda a small stone with the aforementioned mysterious symbol carved into it, explaining that he took it from an ancient Egyptian statue years ago and wishes to return it to clear his conscience.

 Despite Kasumi's reluctance, the two agree to the plan and head to Paris to meet up with a firefighter named Michel and his grandmother, both of whom know the Director through a mutual friend named Kyoko, who raised Michel as a child.
 While at first distrusting the two due to them not knowing Kyoko, he agrees to help them after Kasumi tells him of their plight.